 Welcome to eclipse season!
-On April 19 at 9:12 p.m.
-PT and April 20 at 12:12 a.m.
-ET, the total solar eclipse occurs in the cardinal sign Aries.
+On April 20 at 5:12 a.m.
+GMT, the total solar eclipse occurs in the cardinal sign Aries.
 A solar eclipse occurs when the Sun, Moon, and Earth are all in alignment.
 The Moon passes between the Sun and Earth, blocking the sunlight on Earth with its shadow.
 This particular eclipse is a rare hybrid solar eclipse — the first since November 2013 and the next one is November 2031 — which makes it extra important.
 Due to the Earth’s curve, the Moon’s shadow can shift between an annular and total, creating a hybrid eclipse.

 A solar eclipse is like a very potent New Moon, except the Sun and Moon align with the Nodes of Destiny.
 This means that the eclipse is awakening a part of ourselves that needs improvement, care, or focus for the next one and a half years (eclipses work on a nodal axis, which changes signs every 18 months).
 The Nodes of Destiny run in pairs: The North and South Node.
 Simply put, the North Node is what we are bringing into our lives, while the South Node is what we are releasing.
 Keep in mind that these two are astrological polarities.
 For instance, the North Node in Aries would oppose the South Node in Libra.
 In that case, the karmic focus would be about learning to care for oneself, above all else and letting go of codependent behaviorisms.